swcarpentry/managing-research-software-projects/_extras/design.md

 *   ...make it easy for other people to contribute?
 *   ...manage contributions from other developers?
 *   ...create an installable, usable version of my project?
+*   ...pass these skills on to my team?

 ### Concepts